caltechlibrary/crossrefapi/README.md

 # crossrefapi

-This is a go package for working with the CrossRef API.
-It is inspired by the an excellent CrossRefAPI Python package listed in the CrossRef API docs.
+This is a go package for working with the Crossref API.
+It is inspired by the an excellent CrossRefAPI Python package listed in the Crossref API docs.
 This package is meant to follow the "polite" guidelines for interacting with the public API at api.crossref.org.